About the health insurance data

 The health insurance data cannot tell us why a person does not have health insurance.

-Health insurance data for the Facts & Figures webpage are extracted from the Minnesota Department of Health's Minnesota Health Access Survey, a large-scale telephone survey conducted jointly by the Minnesota Department of Health and the University of Minnesota.
+Data for the health insurance charts are extracted from the Minnesota Department of Health's Minnesota Health Access Survey, a large-scale telephone survey conducted jointly by the Minnesota Department of Health and the University of Minnesota.
 Cell phone users were added to the survey in 2009; in 2015, nearly three-quarters (72%) of interviews were completed on cell phones.
 Survey results are statistically weighted to be representative of the state's population based on age, race/ethnicity, education, region, home-ownership, nativity, household size and whether the household had a landline, cell phone, or both.

 County-level health insurance data are extracted from U.S. Census Bureau's Small Area Health Insurance Estimates (SAHIE) program and are accessible through the Population Characteristics: Data Query.
 The SAHIE program models health insurance coverage estimates using data from several sources including the American Community Survey (ACS).